NixOS/nix/doc/manual/src/installation/installing-binary.md

 $ curl -L https://nixos.org/nix/install | sh
 ```

-This will run the installer interactively, that will explain what it is doing.
-It will perform the default type of installation for your platform:
+This performs the default type of installation for your platform:

 - [Multi-user](#multi-user-installation):
   - Linux with systemd and without SELinux